The Psychology Behind

 Just like color selection, fonts should visually communicate the personality of your brand.
 Is your brand trying to be hip and young?
 Classic and timeless?
 Sophisticated?
 Playful?
 Choose two complementary fonts that can be used across all of your marketing collateral.
 Within the property’s identity system, you want to strike a balance between readability and individuality.
 For example, a beautiful sign at your entrance to give tenants a sense of pride in where they reside.
 The goal is to create an identity that people can connect to, get inspired by, and feel good about coming home to.

 At the end of the day, your property is always going to be the star of the show – but you still have to convince people to take notice.
-Think of your brand identity as a teaser trailer.
-It might catch consumers’ attention while they’re doing something else, and when it does, it needs to be strong enough to entice them to learn more about the full feature: including the atmosphere you’ve curated, the amenities you offer, and the neighborhood they could (and should) want to call their own.
+Branding an apartment is about connecting with a potential tenant once and sharing with them a tailored experience.
+When you catch the attention of a customer, it needs to be strong enough to entice them to learn more about the full feature: including the atmosphere you’ve curated, the amenities you offer, and the neighborhood they could call their own.